FlyGCB/sam3/README.md

 ## Final Results

 **Quantitative results on a reproducible 1000-image COCO val2017 subset (seed=42):**
+Of the 1000 sampled images, 731 contained the target object class and were used for inference; after IoU > 0.05 filtering, 559 samples were used for Spearman analysis.

 - Spearman ρ = **0.4498**
 - p-value = **0.0000**
 - N = **559**